gustavopm1/GoTCamel/README.md

       gotcamel:
         apiKey: yourAPIKey

-To get an API key create an free account at The Movie Database (https://www.themoviedb.org/).
+To get an API key create a free account at The Movie Database (https://www.themoviedb.org/).

 # Road Map